-6.96.12 Article 24 ~~is based on General Model Provision 16 and~~ authorises Horizon to enter onto any land within the Order Limits or which may be affected by the authorised development to undertake various survey and investigative works (whether or not that land is within the Order Limits), including trial holes.
-The reason why this power extends beyond the Order Limits is that if there is a claim that there ~~is has been~~ an impact from the construction works or from the operation of the authorised development, ~~the undertaker would need Horizon needs~~ the ability to investigate such a claim and not be restricted by the extent of the Order Limits.
+6.12 Article 24 ~~is based on General Model Provision 16 and~~ authorises the undertaker~~Horizon~~ to enter onto any land within the Order Limits or which may be affected by the authorised development to undertake various survey and investigative works (whether or not that land is within the Order Limits), including trial holes. ~~The reason why this power extends beyond the Order Limits is that if there is a claim that there has been an impact from the construction works or from the operation of the authorised development, the undertaker needs the ability to investigate such a claim and not be restricted by the extent of the Order Limits.~~

-6.13 Precedent for this article can be found in other granted DCOs, such as in article 20 of the M20 Junction 10a Development Consent Order 2017 and article 17 of the A19/A1058 Coast Road (Junction Improvement) Development Consent Order 2016 (S.I.
-2016/73).
+6.96.13 Precedent for ~~the use of~~ this ~~article~~model provision can be found in other granted DCOs, such as in article 20 of the M20 Junction 10a Development Consent Order 2017 and article 17 of the A19/A1058 Coast Road (Junction Improvement) Development Consent Order 2016 (S.I.
+2016/73). ~~The reason why this power extends beyond the Order Limits is that if there is a claim that there is an impact from the construction works or from the operation of the authorised development, the undertaker would need the ability to investigate such a claim and not be restricted by the extent of the Order Limits.~~

-6.106.14 Except in an emergency, Horizon must give not less than 14 days' notice to the owners and occupiers of the land of its intention to exercise its powers under this article.
-Where notice has been provided, Horizon (or one of its agents) may enter the land, with such necessary equipment and vehicles, to carry out the survey and investigation or to make trial holes.
+6.106.14 Except in an emergency, the undertaker~~Horizon~~ must give not less than 14 days' notice to the owners and occupiers of the land of its intention to exercise its powers under this article.
+Where notice has been provided, the undertaker~~Horizon~~ (or one of its agents) may enter the land, with such necessary equipment and vehicles, to carry out the survey and investigation or to make trial holes.

-6.116.15 If Horizon proposes to make trial holes within the highway boundary or in a private street, it must obtain the prior consent of the highway or street authority.
+6.116.15 If the undertaker~~Horizon~~ proposes to make trial holes within the highway boundary or in a private street, it must obtain the prior consent of the highway or street authority.
 However, article 24(6) ~~departs from the model provision and~~ provides that where a street or highway authority fails to respond within 28 days of receiving the application for making trial holes within the highway boundary or in a private street, it is deemed to have given its consent to the works.
-As noted above in paragraph 5.65.7, a deemed approval process is appropriate to enable Horizon to exercise its powers and undertake works in an efficient and expedient manner.
+As noted above in paragraph ~~5.7~~^{5.6}, a deemed approval process is appropriate to enable ~~the undertaker~~^{Horizon} to exercise its powers and undertake works in an efficient and expedient manner.

-6.126.16 This article also makes provision in relation to the payment of compensation in relation to loss or damage caused by Horizon carrying out the protective works.
+~~6.12~~^{6.16} This article also makes provision in relation to the payment of compensation in relation to loss or damage caused by ~~the undertaker~~^{Horizon} carrying out the protective works.

-6.136.17 Article 24 is a provision relating to, or to matters ancillary to, the authorised development within section 120(3) and is a matter specifically identified in paragraph 12 of Schedule 5 to the 2008 Act, which states that a DCO can provide for the carrying out surveys or taking soil samples.
+~~6.13~~^{6.17} Article 24 is a provision relating to, or to matters ancillary to, the authorised development within section 120(3) and is a matter specifically identified in paragraph 12 of Schedule 5 to the 2008 Act, which states that a DCO can provide for the carrying out surveys or taking soil samples.

-7. Part 5 - Powers Of Acquisition
+7. Part 5 - Powers Of Acquisition and Possession of Land